 My question then is, what are you cocooning?
 What have you ‘Put back in the shell’ to give it time to change and grow without interference?

-Letting horses find their excellent ON THEIR OWN has lasting powerful change that far outweighs any horse that has been micromanaged or drilled into change by mindless repetition.
+Letting horses find their excellence ON THEIR OWN has lasting powerful change that far outweighs any horse that has been micromanaged or drilled into change by mindless repetition.